pcsmomo/typescript-react-projects/README.md

    > But with this fix, react doesn't render the current one \
    > So the css transition won't behaviour weirdly.

+## Section 19: Connecting Bundles in Redux

+### 223. Should There Be a Bundles Reducer?

+Doesn't suggest to use useSelector for asynchrounous?

 </details>